 "Evidence has shown that many capacitor failures can be attributed to field enhancement that occurs on the tips of electrodes within a multi-layer ceramic capacitor.
 This field enhancement is caused by an increased charge density at these points.
 In this research, a method to minimize the field enhancement is derived.
 Specifically, the resistivity in the dielectric region surrounding the tips is modified to allow charge on the conductor to distribute over a wide region.
 The optimal resistivity profile has been derived numerically through the combined use of finite element analysis and genetic algorithms.
 Designs resulting from the optimization are compared to a baseline multi-layer ceramic capacitor.
-It is shown that the field enhancement is nearly eliminated using relatively small changes in the resistivity of the dielectric."--Abstract, leaf iii.
+It is shown that the field enhancement is nearly eliminated using relatively small changes in the resistivity of the dielectric."--Abstract, page iii.

 Electrical and Computer Engineering

 University of Missouri--Rolla

 © 2004 Bradley John Deken, All rights reserved.

 Capacitors -- Testing

 Integrated circuits -- Fault tolerance

 Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://merlin.lib.umsystem.edu/record=b5283721~S5